Dear City Hall: Please consult this checklist before building your next intersection. Thanks.

 My favorite part of the video is Falbo's careful breakdown of the four elements of a great protected intersection:

-1) A corner refuge island.
+1) A corner safety island.

 This "key element" of a protected intersection "physically separates bicyclists as they make right turns, and provide a secure refuge for those waiting at a red signal protected from moving cars," Falbo explains.
 Sure, it takes a lot of real estate at a street corner.
 But then, so do all the cars driven by people who would ride bikes if it were more pleasant to do so.